Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 If you wish to power the Duet and SBC separately, both from external 5V power supplies, remove all the jumpers.
 Supply 5V power to the Duet via the 'EXT 5V' connector.

-**Note:** No other jumper configuration is recommended or supported.
+>No other jumper configuration is recommended or supported.{.is-warning}

-**Note:** Newer SBCs (e.g. RPi 4) need too much 5V power, especially with a screen, to make it sensible to supply from the Duet.
-Similarily the spare 5V power budget on the SBC may not be sufficient for the Duet.
-In addition some SBCs require >5V on the 5V rail to not give an under voltage warning.
+>Newer SBCs (e.g. RPi 4) need too much 5V power, especially with a screen, to make it sensible to supply from the Duet.
+Similarly the spare 5V power budget on the SBC may not be sufficient for the Duet.
+In addition some SBCs require >5V on the 5V rail to not give an under voltage warning.{.is-warning}

 ## Electronics power consumption